datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Subsetting 2D Numpy Arrays (2)

-Apart from selecting single elements, entire columns or entire rows from a 2D Numpy array, it's also perfectly possible to create a "sub-matrix" of the matrix you started with.
+Apart from selecting single elements, entire columns or entire rows from a 2D Numpy array, it's also perfectly possible to create a "sub 2d array" of the 2D array you started with.
 You can do this with slicing.

-As an example, check out the following calls, that builds a 3-by-3 Numpy matrix and then select the lower right 2-by-2 corner from it:
+As an example, check out the following calls, that builds a 3-by-3 Numpy array and then select the lower right 2-by-2 corner from it:

 ![image](https://s3.amazonaws.com/assets.datacamp.com/course/intro_to_python/block1.png)